Skip to main content

 Humanitarian Health Concentration Competencies Course Meeting Competency

-2. Humanitarian Architecture: Demonstrate working knowledge of humanitarian architecture, including key organizations, international and UN systems, and sectors, including health, WASH, shelter, nutrition, food security and protection.
-221.613 Introduction to Humanitarian Emergencies OR
+2. Humanitarian Architecture: Demonstrate working knowledge of humanitarian architecture, including key organizations, international and UN systems, and sectors, including health, WASH, shelter, nutrition, food security, and protection.
+221.613 Introduction to Humanitarian Emergencies

 5. Operationalization: Students will be able to demonstrate how to critically assess and synthesize information, prioritize decisions and actions, and communicate these decisions and actions effectively.
 221.695 Seminar in Humanitarian Health